TelemetryDeck/docs/articles/apple-app-privacy.md

 With version 1.5.0 of the [TelemetryDeck Swfit SDK](https://github.com/TelemetryDeck/SwiftClient), you don't need to manually set up the App Store privacy details any more.
 Instead, the SDK includes a [Privacy Manifest](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) that will automatically set up the correct labels for you.

+If you're using 1.5.0 or above, you can safely ignore the rest of this document.

 {% endnoteinfo %}

 ![A screenshot of Apple's Privacy Overview](/docs/images/privacy-overview.png)